felipeagc/vkrender/README.md

 - [x] Camera options
 - [x] Use quaternion for camera
 - [ ] First person camera
+- [ ] Use push constants for the camera

 ### Pipeline
 - [x] Figure out a way to pass more parameters to the pipeline on creation